 I used a square metal die to cut out a square from the punch panels to create frames.
 You can always just use a craft knife for this purpose.
 The use of a die is just convenient in being able to center the square without having to measure.

 I die cut a pink vellum into squares a little bit bigger than the inner edge of the frame.
 I embossed this using an American Crafts Doily embossing folder.
 To make the embossed design pop, I inked the embossed design with Tim Holtz Distress Ink Pumice Stone.
 I brushed some Ranger Perfect Pearl to this.
 The slow to dry property of TH Distress inks and the slick surface of vellum helped set the Perfect Pearl.

 I cut a white pearl card to create a 4 1/4" x 5 1/2" panel.
 I adhered a 4" x 5 1/4" patterned paper to this.
 Next, I adhered the punched frames with the embossed vellum adhered to its back.
 One of the punched panels is wider but than the card base.
 I trimmed off the excess as part of the design.
 This layered panels were adhered to a top folding A2 sized note card.

 To ground the digital image, I am using an October Afternoon washi tape which has a sentiment printed on it.
 Using a craft knife, I trimmed off the edges to create a slimmer sentiment washi tape.
 I adhered the digital image using foam adhesive.

-Thanks for viewing my blog.
-Have a blessed & brilliant day!
+Thanks for visiting my blog.
+Have a blessed and brilliant day!

 Maria Giselle B.